jay23606/minimal-htmx/README.md

 https://raw.githack.com/jay23606/minimal-htmx/master/ex1.html

-I've also added an 'Active Search' example for both ASP (classic, JScript) and ASPX (web forms) and the min-htmx project has a Razor page usage example (cshtml)
+I've also added an 'Active Search' example for both ASP (classic, JScript) and ASPX (C# web forms) and the min-htmx project has a Razor page usage example (cshtml)